klenth/2024spring_cmpt375_group_project_template/README.md

 This web application was build for the CMPT 375 (Web Applications) class of spring 2024 at [Westminster University (Salt Lake City)](https://westminsteru.edu).

-(A brief description of your project goes here)
+(A brief description of your project goes here.
+You should also change the "Web Apps client project" at the top to the name of your project.)

 ### Developers
 - Name1 (role)